amorim-dev/DSA_Data-Science-Course/2. big-data-real-time-analytics-with-python-and-spark/README.md

 # Real-Time Big Data Analysis with Python and Spark

-:pushpin: **The objective of this course is** to bring a batch and real-time data analysis techniques with two of the main tools used by Data Scientists: Python Language and Apache Spark.
+:pushpin: **Objective:**

-__
+To bring a batch and real-time data analysis techniques with two of the main tools used by Data Scientists: Python Language and Apache Spark.

-# Index
+## Index

 - [x] Data Manipulation in Python with NumPy :heavy_check_mark:
 - [x] Data Manipulation in Python with Pandas :heavy_check_mark: